grahamjh99/VisionDrive/instructor-facing-feedback-guide.md

 **Plot, visualize and interpret your results** | 2 **Formulate and test hypotheses** | 2
 **Total scores (out of 6 possible)** | 5

-### More Tips for Providing Project Feedback

-- Provide precise praise
-- Identify at least one action step for improvement
-- Give context as to why that action step is important
-- End with a targeted question related to the action step, that tests whether the student has understood your feedback.

-  - **Good Example**: "Great work!
-Your code is well organized.
-Good use of breaking tasks into separate functions.
-I see that in your app.js file you used the variable name x on line 84.
-Consider using more descriptive variable names.
-As a code reviewer, this would jump out at me.
-I want to know what every variable contains just by looking at the variable name itself.
-I do see some other descriptive variables!
-If we were to refactor this code, what would you want to rename x on line 84?"

-  - **Poor Example**: "Great Work!
-You’re doing a good job with all this.
-Do you have any questions about anything?"

 ---